-Why Walmart Has Become a Public Nuisance
+Featured Article: Why Walmart Has Become a Public Nuisance

 Imagine a place where hundreds of thousands of petty crimes happen each year, where – on average – there is at least one violent crime committed each day, where police resources are strained to respond to the overwhelming occurrence of crime.
 Perhaps you’ve envisioned a major American city plagued with urban decay, or a third-world country riddled with social unrest.
 But the description above is not of a dangerous city or a remote, war-torn country – it’s of Walmart.
 Continue Reading

-Damages in Personal Injury Lawsuits
+Damages in Winchester Personal Injury Lawsuits

 Under Tennessee law, a plaintiff in a personal injury case can collect no more than $750,000 in non-economic damages, with a few exceptions.
 In the case of catastrophic injury, which includes some spinal cord injuries, severe burns, and wrongful death of a parent with a surviving minor, a jury may award up to $1 million in damages.